-Create a test table.
+- Create a test table.

-Examine the throughput of the GET or PUT operations on the table.
+- Examine the throughput of the GET or PUT operations on the table.

-It is important for your application to handle storage operation failures to ensure that you do not lose any data updates.
-Some failures do not require a retry strategy.
-For example, updates that return a 401 Unauthorized error will not benefit from retrying the operation because it is likely the application state will not change between retries that will resolve the 401 error.
-However, certain errors, such as Server Busy or Timeout, are related to the load balancing features of Azure that provide table scalability.
-When the storage nodes serving your entities become hot, Azure will balance the load by moving partitions to other nodes.
-During this time, the partition may be inaccessible which results in the Server Busy or Timeout errors.
-Eventually, the partition will be reenabled and updates resume.
+It's important for your application to handle storage operation failures to help ensure that you don't lose any data updates.
+Some failures don't require a retry strategy.
+For example, updates that return a 401 Unauthorized error don't benefit from retrying the operation because it's likely that the application state won't change between retries that resolve the 401 error.
+However, errors like Server Busy or Timeout are related to the load-balancing features of Azure that provide table scalability.
+When the storage nodes serving your entities become hot, Azure balances the load by moving partitions to other nodes.
+During this time, the partition might be inaccessible, which results in Server Busy or Timeout errors.
+Eventually, the partition is reenabled and updates resume.

-No Retry – No retry attempt is made
+- No Retry: No retry attempt is made.

-Fixed Backoff – The operation is retried N times with a constant backoff value
+- Fixed Backoff: The operation is retried N times with a constant backoff value.

-Exponential Backoff – The operation is retried N times with an exponential backoff value
+- Exponential Backoff: The operation is retried N times with an exponential backoff value.

-However, the strategy isn't optimized for handling highly scalable tables because if many threads or processes are waiting for the same duration, collisions can occur.
-The recommended retry strategy is one that uses an exponential backoff where each retry attempt is longer than the last attempt.
-It is similar to the collision avoidance (CA) algorithm used in computer networks, such as Ethernet.
+However, the strategy isn't optimized for handling highly scalable tables.
+If many threads or processes are waiting for the same duration, collisions can occur.
+A recommended retry strategy is one that uses an exponential backoff where each retry attempt is longer than the last attempt.
+It's similar to the collision avoidance algorithm used in computer networks, such as Ethernet.
 The exponential backoff uses a random factor to provide an additional variance to the resulting interval.
 The backoff value is then constrained to minimum and maximum limits.
 The following formula can be used for calculating the next backoff value using an exponential algorithm:

 y = Rand(0.8z, 1.2z)(2x-1